tlerea1/Data-Structures-101/Assignments/Assignment1/README.md

 There are too many students!
 Please no longer use option 1.
 ```

-Otherwise the program should output a the following success message and then return to the original menu.
+Otherwise the program should output the following success message and then return to the original menu.
 ```
 Grade added
 ```